 PGR14.6.
 The range of outcomes for the final assessment following the viva voce

-PGR14.6.1R Following the viva voce examination, the examiners may recommend to the Research Degrees Award Board one of the following outcomes:
+PGR14.6.1R Following the viva voce examination, the examiners may recommend to the Taught and Research Degrees Award Board one of the following outcomes:

 A. The candidate fulfils the criteria for the award on which they are registered: